 Fun fact: German supermarket chain Edeka created a three-minute ad based around the ambiguity of the word geil.

-Example: – Ich habe gerade meinen Abschluss an der Universität München gemacht.
+– Ich habe gerade meinen Abschluss an der Universität München gemacht.

--Geil!
+– Geil!
 Lass uns ein Bier trinken gehen.

-Translation: – I just graduated from the University of Munich.
+– I just graduated from the University of Munich.

--Awesome!
+– Awesome!
 Let’s grab some beers.

 Unrelated to Queen and their falling hammer, this slang term is so optimistic, it may well blow your lederhosen off.
-Hammer is often used to describe a situation which is cool or outstanding, or to express a feeling or surprise or satisfaction.
+Hammer is often used to describe a situation that is cool or outstanding, or to express a feeling or surprise or satisfaction.